What is meningitis?

 - Certain blood disorders

-If you have questions regarding prevention, consult your health care provider.
+If you have questions about prevention, see your healthcare provider.

-- Meningitis is a disease caused by an inflammation of the meninges, the membranes that surround the brain.
+- Meningitis is a disease caused by an inflammation of the meninges, the membranes that surround the brain and spinal cord.

-- The most common cause of meningitis is viral, although it can be caused by bacteria, a fungus, or tuberculosis.
+- It's usually caused by a virus, although it can be caused by bacteria, a fungus, or tuberculosis.